ethanbonsall/comp423-course-notes/docs/tutorials/rust-setup.md

 Reopen the project in the container by pressing Ctrl+Shift+P (or Cmd+Shift+P on Mac), typing "Dev Containers: Reopen in Container," and selecting the option.
 This may take a few minutes while the image is downloaded and the requirements are installed.

-Once your dev container setup completes, close the current terminal tab (trash can), open a new terminal pane within VSCode, and try running rustc --version to see your dev container is running a recent version of Python without much effort!
+Once your dev container setup completes, close the current terminal tab (trash can), open a new terminal pane within VSCode, and try running rustc --version to see your dev container is running a recent version of Rust without much effort!
 (As of this writing: 1.84.0 released in January of 2025.)

 ### Step 3: Create a New Rust Binary Project